Bolls-Bible/bain/docs/VPS_INSTANCE_SETUP.md

 - checks out the repo in the runner workspace
 - writes the runtime environment file to `~/.config/bolls/bolls.env`
 - renders the quadlets from `deploy/quadlets/` into `~/.config/containers/systemd/`
+- creates two networks: a shared front network and an internal-only backend network
+- creates three pods: edge for nginx, app for Django, and db for PostgreSQL
-- bootstraps TLS files and requests the certificate for `dev.bolls.life`
+- bootstraps TLS files and requests the certificate for `bolls.life`
 - starts the stack with `systemctl --user` and Podman quadlets
 - applies DB extensions and runs the Django test suite in the web container